Treatments And Technologies We Use To Treat Migraines

-There are a range of exercise types that you may find that you need in order to get good longer term outcomes for your migraine issues.
-At Featherston Street Pain Clinic we aim to cover all bases when it comes to exercise prescription, this is because peoples needs vary greatly.
+There is a range of exercise types that you may find that you need in order to get good longer-term outcomes for your migraine issues.
+At Featherston Street Pain Clinic we aim to cover all bases when it comes to exercise prescription, this is because people’s needs vary greatly.

 The release of chronically tight muscles is in some ways like the topic of exercise prescription, there are general rules of engagement but ultimately we all have our own unique requirements.

 A percentage of migraine sufferers find that the only way to release the muscle spasm in their neck/shoulders/jaw is with deep vibration.
-At Featherston Street Pain Clinic we use hand held mechanical massage devices to assist with the release of muscle spasm for that need this kind of technique in order to progress with their migraine treatment.
+At Featherston Street Pain Clinic we use handheld mechanical massage devices to assist with the release of muscle spasms for that need this kind of technique in order to progress with their migraine treatment.

 Time is seldom kind to the stubborn and recurring pains that affect us throughout life.
 The niggly neck pain that comes and goes in our 30’s and 40’s often becomes the unrelenting pain that destroys our basic quality of life in our 70’s and 80’s.
 We take the potential longer term repercussions of unrehabilitated pain conditions seriously.
 Prevention is not for everyone… but we believe in it passionately and it’s a major part of our offering.